 BHERI: Class I to IV, four days.

-Best introduction to white water.
+The best introduction to white water.
 An excellent river for the adventurous to thrill both intermediate and advanced paddlers.

-RIVER RATINGS SYSTEM IN NEPAL:
+RIVER RATING SYSTEM IN NEPAL:

 Class I. Relaxing- Waves so small you may not even get wet.